 “Well, all the paper from the food was put in the fireplace and burnt to keep the house warm in the winter or to heat the water boiler for baths.
-Back then it was usualy to only have 1 bath a week and of course we had to fight to get the clean water!
+Back then it was usually to only have 1 bath a week and of course, we had to fight to get the clean water!

-As I mention earlier, all the glass bottles were returned for cash and we had our own shopping bags which we reused every week.
+As I mentioned earlier, all the glass bottles were returned for cash and we had our own shopping bags which we reused every week.